zwave-js/zwave-js-ui/docs/usage/setup.md

 # Setup

-To configure ZWavejs2Mqtt, you must access it via your web browser at <http://localhost:8091> on the machine on which it was run, or at the IP address of your remote installation on port 8091.
+To configure zwave-js-ui, you must access it via your web browser at <http://localhost:8091> on the machine on which it was run, or at the IP address of your remote installation on port 8091.

 ## General